-Radio-based education and entrepreneurship training offer hope for Congolese children
+Radio-based education and entrepreneurship training offer hope and opportunity in DRC.

 A Second Chance to Learn